Back in 2006…

 Bethany (born 2004), has Type 1 Diabetes (diagnosed 10.04.08) and Coeliac Disease (diagnosed 18.08.2009) and also struggles off and on with a condition called Pica.
 She’s the most amazing girl whom despite all her medical woes, seems to shrug them off in a matter of fact, who give’s stuff kind of manner, I love her attitude and see so much of me as a a teenager in her, I’d love her to keep it, it’ll serve her well in life.

 Lewis (born 2006) is the ying to Bethany’s yang.
 He’s my sensitive little chap who absorbs people’s woes and anxieties and struggles as a result.
 Lewis was diagnosed with Autistic Spectrum Disorder in 2016.
 It’s still very early days in his diagnosis and although we’ve naturally adopted coping mechanisms over the years without realising it, we’re learning about Lewis’ ASD every day.
-Both children have conditions that often leave me feeling an extreme lack of control, and control something is feel I must have in order to cope!
+Both children have conditions that often leave me feeling an extreme lack of control, and control is something I feel I must have in order to cope!

 This site and my blog began as part of my self therapy, I was exhausted spinning all those plates.
 With the strong urge to regain some control within this drama I decided that my fingers could help to alleviate some of that negative energy, even as I type now, beating down on the keyboard, I can feel an element of calm wash over me, and that can’t be a bad thing can it?